hmjbarbosa/mygrads/README.md

         Draw a rectangle on the screen using world coordinates.

+drawpoly.gs

+        Draw a polygon on the screen using world coordinates.

+handpoly.gs

+        Draw a polygon by hand, i.e., by clicking on the screen.

 textbox.gs

         Draws a box in the figure with a text inside with shortcuts